Majapahit: Culture

 He describes the king's costumes; wearing a crown of gold leaves and flowers or sometimes without any headgear; bare-chested without wearing a robe, the bottom parts wears two sashes of embroidered silk.
 Additional silk rope is looped around the waist as a belt, and the belt is inserted with one or two short blades, called pu-la-t'ou (belati or more precisely kris dagger), walking barefoot.
 When travelling outside, the king rides an elephant or an ox-drawn carriage.

 The graceful Bidadari Majapahit, golden celestial apsara in Majapahit style.

 A silver-alloyed gold mask from East Java, Indonesia, 14th century.

 A statue of bronze elephant with riders, made in the 13th–14th century East Java (Singhasari and Majapahit era).

 Gold Kāla rattle, 11th–14th century, from Malang, East Java.

 Commoners' clothing for men is without headgear and women arrange their hair like a bun secured with a hairpin.
-They wore clothing on the upper body and wrapped unstitched fabrics around the bottom part, (Note: In the same fashion as traditional costumes of how Balinese wore unstitched sarong around their waist or how Javanese wore kain batik around their waist) Men from a boy aged three to elders slipped pu-la-t'ou (dagger) in their belt.
-The dagger, made entirely of steel with intricate motifs smoothly drawn.
-The handles are made of gold, rhino's horn or ivory carved with a depiction of human or demon, the carving works are exquisite and skilfully made.
+They wore clothing on the upper body and wrapped unstitched fabrics around the bottom part, (Note: In the same fashion as traditional costumes of how Balinese wore unstitched sarong around their waist or how Javanese wore kain batik around their waist) Men, from a boy aged three to elders, slipped pu-la-t'ou (dagger) in their belt.
+The dagger are made entirely of steel, featuring intricate motifs.
+The handles are made of materials such as gold, rhino horn, or ivory, carved with a depiction of a human or a demon.

 Majapahit people, men and women, favoured their head.
 (Note: One's head is considered sacred since it is where the soul resides, beliefs and customs still practised in modern Indonesia.)
 If someone was touched on his head, or if there is a misunderstanding or argument when drunk, they will instantly draw their knives and stab each other.

 The population of the country did not have a bed or chair to sit and to eat they do not use a spoon or chopsticks.
 Men and women enjoy chewing betel nut mixed with, betel leaves, and white chalk made from ground mussels shells.
 They eat rice for the meal, first, they took a scoop of water and soak betel in their mouth, then wash their hands and sit down to make a circle; getting a plate of rice soaked in butter (probably coconut milk) and gravy, and eat using hands to lift the rice and put it in their mouth.
 When receiving guests, they will offer the guests, not the tea, but with betel nut.